department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 </intent-filter>
 ```
 :::note
-Ensure that `android:autoVerify="true"` is present
+Ensure that `android:autoVerify="true"` is present.

+Add a path for both **staging.va.gov** and **va.gov** as QA builds and local testing are done using staging to verify and va.gov for production.
 :::